Electron mass: Determination

 The electron relative atomic mass can be measured directly in a Penning trap.
 It can also be inferred from the spectra of antiprotonic helium atoms (helium atoms where one of the electrons has been replaced by an antiproton) or from measurements of the electron g-factor in the hydrogenic ions 12C5+ or 16O7+.

 The electron relative atomic mass is an adjusted parameter in the CODATA set of fundamental physical constants, while the electron rest mass in kilograms is calculated from the values of the Planck constant, the fine-structure constant and the Rydberg constant, as detailed above.

 Relationship to other physical constants

-The electron mass is used to calculate the Avogadro constant NA:
+The electron mass was used to calculate the Avogadro constant N_{A} before its value was fixed as a defining constant in the 2019 revision of the SI: